quadristan/sample-cdn-subresource-integrity/README.md

 ## Running the sample

 In the sample, the website origin is `http://localhost:4000` and the CDN origin is `http://localhost:4001`.
+For fun, there is also a backend at `http://localhost:4002`

 ```bash
 docker compose build && docker compose up